Top award for learning disabilities nurse at Rampton Hospital in Retford

 Advertisement

-Helen first worked in the community and inpatient settings, supporting people to live independently before going on to work at Rampton Hospital.
+Helen first worked in the community and inpatient settings, supporting people to live independently, before going on to work at Nottinghamshrie Healthcare’s Rampton Hospital, near Retford.

-Adele Fox, deputy director, Forensic Services, who nominated Helen, said: “She arrived at Rampton Hospital as a breath of fresh air as she was able to offer her skills supporting independent living in a range of different ways.
+Adele Fox, Nottinghamshire Healthcare forensic services deputy director, who nominated Helen, said: “She arrived at Rampton Hospital as a breath of fresh air as she was able to offer her skills supporting independent living in a range of different ways.

 Advertisement